Configuring Remote Systems in SM59

-After properly maintaining of the system aliases and verifying that navigation between your host and remote systems works, comes next question: how to configure “silent” login of a user during navigation, without the need to enter the login and password.
+After properly maintaining the system aliases and verifying that navigation between your host and remote systems works, comes the next question: how to configure the “silent” login of a user during navigation, without the need to enter the login and password.

-And here I am not the best expert 😉 .
-But I will try to provide here some information, which may help and lead you to the right direction.
+And here I am not the best expert :wink:.
+But I will try to provide here some information, which may help and lead you in the right direction.

-If the user navigates to a Web-based application, it is enough if there is established Single Sign-on and the user has client certificate installed.
-Login to remote system performed by the browser using installed client certificates.
-If one wants to log in with a user for which no client certificate installed – manual login procedure is required (and browser shall be configured to always show client certificate popup).
+If the user navigates to a Web-based application, it is enough if there is an established Single Sign-on and the user has a client certificate installed.
+Log in to the remote system performed by the browser using installed client certificates.
+If one wants to log in with a user for which no client certificate is installed – a manual login procedure is required (and the browser shall be configured to always show a client certificate popup).

 First, it needs to use a client, supporting the transfer of the login data from the host system to a remote system, for example, NetWeaver Business Client (NWBC).
 Details about setting up authentication using NWBC can be found here: Authentication and Single Sign-On with NWBC.

-Second, you need to setup your systems in such way, that they allow transfer of login data from a host system to a remote system.
+Second, you need to set up your systems in such a way, that they allow the transfer of login data from a host system to a remote system.